 - Magical Queer: The strange man is such on two levels: not only does he serve as a friend and guide to Saeko with no true life or problems of his own, but he is also actually magical.

-- Reality Ensues: The twist ending after the daydream described above.
+- Reality Ensues: The twist ending after the daydream described above; it is much more likely to happen realistically speaking.

 - Sanity Slippage: Saeko already starts out a little obsessive, but having power over Yuiichi and Aya drives her over the edge.

-- Stalking Is Funny If It Is Female After Male: Averted hard.
+- Stalking Is Funny If It Is Female After Male: Averted.
 Yuichi is absolutely blunt as to how creepy and disturbing Saeko's behaviour is.

 - Stalking Is Love: Averted again, as above.
 Saeko's stalking is portrayed as creepy rather than endearing or cute.